 - Add your butter or oil to the skillet and let it heat up before pouring in your batter

-- Make sure you’re guests are present when you take the dutch baby out of the oven for that “wow” factor.
+- Make sure your guests are present when you take the dutch baby out of the oven for that “wow” factor.
 It will deflate rather quickly!

 The dutch baby can be made dairy-free by using coconut oil instead of butter.
 You can also use any type of flour you like, though it will puff up more if the flour contains gluten.